 How long will it take to process my request for an Apostille or Certificate of Authentication?

 Mailed requests for apostilles are processed in two to three days.
-Walk-in requests are processed while you wait and no appointment is necessary.
+An appointment is required if you need same day service.

 What is the fee for Apostilles & Authentications?